 Sage Research Methods Online is a research methods tool created to help researchers, faculty and students with their research projects.
 This site links over 100,000 pages of SAGE's renowned book, journal and reference content.
 Researchers can explore methods concepts to help them design research projects, understand particular methods or identify a new method, conduct their research, and write up their findings.

-You can access Sage Methods Online through the library's databases.
+You can access Sage Research Methods Online through the library's databases.

 See this introductory video for more details.